daidong/daidong.github.io/_pages/about.md

   - /about.html
 ---

 Dr. Dong Dai is an Assistant Professor in the [Computer Science Department](https://cci.charlotte.edu/computer-science/45/5) at [University of North Carolina at Charlotte](http://uncc.edu).
-Before joining UNCC, Dr. Dai has been working as a Research Assistant Professor at Texas Tech University, and previously PostDoc Researcher in a joint project between Texas Tech University and Argonne National Lab.
-He received his Doctor degrees in Computer Science from University of Science and Technology of China (USTC).
+Before joining UNCC, Dr. Dai worked as a Research Assistant Professor at Texas Tech University, and previously PostDoc Researcher in a joint project between Texas Tech University and Argonne National Lab.
+He received his Doctor degree in Computer Science from University of Science and Technology of China (USTC).

 Dr. Dong Dai's research interests include a wide range of topics related to intelligent infrastructure for building and utilizing high-performance storage systems, including parallel file systems, metadata management, distributed graph storage, operating systems, and data-intensive machine learning infrastructure.

-He is currently leading the [Data Intelligence Research (DIR) Lab](http://daidong.github.io/lab), a research group that focusing on co-designing data-intensive and inteligent systems.
-He is co-directing the Parallel and High-Performance Computing Lab in UNC-Charlotte.
+He is currently leading the [Data Intelligence Research (DIR) Lab](http://daidong.github.io/lab), a research group that focuses on co-designing data-intensive and intelligent systems.
+He is co-directing the Parallel and High-Performance Computing Lab at UNC-Charlotte.

 <h2 id="News">News</h2>

- {% include base_path %}

-{% for post in site.news reversed %}
-  {% include archive-single.html %}
-{% endfor %}
+- Spring 2023 Fully Supported Ph.D.
+RA positions are available.
+Send emails for more details.
+- **ClusterLog** accepted by [FTXS 2022 Workshop](https://sites.google.com/view/ftxs2022) at SC'22.
+Congrats to Chris Egersdoerfer and Di Zhang.
+Chris is a Undergraduate Student.
+And this is his first paper!
+In this paper, we propose a new log pre-processing method to improve existing log-based anomaly detection methods.
+- **IOPathTune** accepted by SC'22 ACM Student Research Competition (SRC).
+Congrats to Md.
+Hasanur Rashid!
+Look forward to seeing everyone at SC'22.
+Hasanur also serves as Student Volunteer at SC.

 <h2 id="Research">Research Projects</h2>